 Best practices to prepare before a sales discovery call

-Now that we’ve gone over the types of questions you might ask during a discovery call, let’s go over a few best practices for running a successful discovery session.
+Now that we’ve gone over the types of questions you might ask during a discovery call, let’s go over a few best practices for running a great discovery call.

 1. Do your research

 Questions should be informed by research.
-You’re wasting everyone’s time when you ask questions that could easily be answered in the first page of the Google results.
+You’re wasting everyone’s time when you ask questions that could easily be answered by a simple Google search.

-As an example, before your initial information gathering session, you’ll want to do some basic research before the first call.
-In this case, it’s pretty easy to track down information about company size, annual revenue, product offerings, and so on.
+As an example, before your initial information-gathering session, you’ll want to do some basic research to find out more about the prospect's company size, annual revenue, product offerings, and so on.

 2. Set an agenda